 You will be allocated a desk in a room near your research supervisor.
 Research groups occupy one or more corridors.
 For example, the Natural Language and Information Processing Group (NLIP) occupies most of the GS corridor.
 The Systems Research Group (SRG) includes all of the FN corridor, part of the FE corridor and, upstairs, some of the SC corridor.
-Access to these rooms and the rest of the secure area including the library is by the University Card and card readers.
+Access to these rooms and the rest of the secure area is by the University Card and card readers.
 The University Card also gives you access to the main doors 24 hours a day, 366 days a year.
-Your room will be left unlocked and you will not be issued with a key.
+Your room will be left unlocked, and you will not be issued with a key.

-The West Hub is a brand-new shared facility open from 08.00 until 21.00 Monday to Friday.
-It offers café, canteen and café bar facilities in addition to workspaces, a small shop and shared West Hub Library.
+The West Hub is a new shared facility open from 08.00 until 21.00 Monday to Friday.
+It offers café, canteen and café bar facilities in addition to workspaces, a small shop/post office and shared West Hub Library.
 The West Hub can be found just across the road on JJ Thomson Avenue.

-The Canteen is open from 08.00 until 15.00 serving breakfast, lunch and afternoon snacks; Cafe Bar from 11.00 until 20.00.
+The Hub Canteen is open from 08.00 until 15.00 serving breakfast, lunch and afternoon snacks; Cafe Bar from 11.00 until 20.00.
 The library team are onsite from 09.00 until 17.00.
-The nearest large supermarket is Sainsbury's which is located at Eddington where you can also find an ATM.
+The closest large supermarket is Sainsbury's which is located at nearby Eddington.